ni/webvi-examples/CallLabVIEWWebService/Readme.md

 # Setup
 1. Clone the [ni/webvi-examples](https://github.com/ni/webvi-examples) repository to your machine.
-2. Open `WebService\WebService.lvproj` in LabVIEW 2016.
+2. Open `CallLabVIEWWebService\WebService\WebService.lvproj` in LabVIEW 2016.
 3. In the **Project Explorer**, right-click **Web Server** and select **Start**.
-4. Open `CallLabVIEWWebService.lvproject` in LabVIEW NXG 3.0.
+4. Open `CallLabVIEWWebService\CallLabVIEWWebService.lvproject` in LabVIEW NXG 3.0.
 5. Open `Main.gviweb` and click the **Run** button.
 6. Build the web application.
   a.
 Open `WebApp.gcomp`.